In this article

 Fashion designer and businesswoman Kate Spade launched her own line of eponymous handbags last 1993.
 Since then, the company has successfully created retail outlets around the world.

 How did Kate Spade quickly become a recognizable fashion brand?
 In part, through developing a consistent voice and brand persona:

-What makes Kate Spade stand out from other brands is the effort that it puts in developing an authentic persona.
-The Kate Spade girl leads a life filled with travel, arts and books.
-She's independent, witty, playful and strong, so everything the brand puts out is consistent with this personality.
+What makes Kate Spade stand out from other brands is the effort that it puts into developing an authentic persona.
+The Kate Spade girl leads a life filled with travel, arts, and books.
+She's independent, witty, playful, and strong, so everything the brand puts out is consistent with this personality.

 While a lot of brands cater to interesting women, the brand is unbelievably calculated in developing its own unique voice.